Number 96 and me: the novelisations - by Anne Harrex

 Ian McLean says: Thank you so much, Anne, for answering my many questions and incorporating the information and memories into such a cohesive essay.
 I was so thrilled to get to the bottom of many niggling mysteries in my research as to the origins of these novelisations.
 I found seven of them in a bargain bin - remaindered for 10 cents each! - in the book department of Grace Bros., Broadway, in Sydney in early 1979.
 Radio ads for this sale were common over the January, but my search was ever-frustrating and the books weren’t brought out from storage until several weeks later.
 Luckily, my teachers' college was only around the corner so I would check the bargain tables every lunch hour!
 Even then, only one copy of "The Sins of Harry Collins" was ever on that table.
 (With spokesmodel Rickie Hilder standing in for Elaine Lee as Vera Collins on the cover.
 At the time, Ms Hilder was a frequently-seen TV face in advertisements for the Electricity Commission of NSW.)

-Readers may note that there is an original novel pictured above, from Stag Publishing (1976).
-It features all-new, post-bomb storylines that were never actually seen on the TV series.
-Grace “Prim” Primrose (Pamela Gibbons), Jaja Gibson (Anya Seleky), Liz Chalmers Feather (Margaret Laurence) and Weppo Smith (Roger Ward), and a few brand new characters, appear in these scenes.
-There are hints that screen storylines influenced the book (a garbage strike is referenced, as is Dorrie learning to drive).
+Readers may note that there is an original novel pictured above, from Stag Publishing Company (1976), a division of Horwitz, North Sydney.
+The novel, simply "96" on the title page, features all-new, post-bomb storylines that were never actually seen on the TV series.
+The action takes place around the time of Episode #889.
+Jaja Gibson (Anya Saleky), Grace "Prim" Primrose (Pamela Gibbons), Liz Chalmers Feather (Margaret Laurence), Weppo Smith (Roger Ward), Nigel Morgan (John Allen), and a few brand new characters, appear in these storylines.
+There are hints that then-current screen storylines influenced the book (eg. a garbage strike is referenced, as is Dorrie learning to drive).

-This paperback suddenly popped up on my radar for the first time in 1993 - it was owned by a researcher at “Tonight Live With Steve Vizard” - and I finally tracked down a copy for myself after several anxious weeks combing the second hand bookshops.
-Uncredited, this novel was supposedly written by Carl Ruhen, who did the “Neighbours“ paperbacks a decade or so later.
+This paperback suddenly popped up on my radar for the first time in 1993 - it was owned by a researcher at "Tonight Live With Steve Vizard" - and I finally tracked down a copy for myself after several anxious weeks combing the second hand bookshops.
+Uncredited, this novel was supposedly written by Carl Ruhen, who also did the "Neighbours" paperbacks a decade or so later.
+The son of writer, Olaf Ruhen, Carl passed away in 2013.
+Carl is also credited with novelisations for "Alvin Purple", "Mad Max 2", "The Young Doctors", "Sons and Daughters" and "Melvin, Son of Alvin".

 Comments